 - 1. How do you think different climates affect the world of development? - 2.
-What problems could there be working in development in arid, dry regions compared with sub-tropical regions? - Read the text below.
-What kind of improvement is this - Economic, social or political?
+What problems could there be working in development in arid, dry regions compared with sub-tropical regions? - 3.
+Read the text and answer the questions.

 In Zembla, over the last 20 years, a new state-run health system means more people have access to medical services.
 This cheaper and more effective system will help even the poorest people stay healthy.